MartinoFabbro/citadel/content/Blueprints.md

 **Construction Facility Quality:** The quality of the construction facilities also plays a crucial role:

 - **Basic Facilities:** Capable of producing items to standard specifications.
-- **Upgraded Facilities:** Can significantly boost production speed and quality, leveraging advanced technology to bring out the best in the blueprints.
+- **Upgraded Facilities:** Can significantly boost production speed, consistency and quality, leveraging advanced technology to bring out the best in the blueprints.

 ### Scaling of Traits